Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: A modular-proximal gradient algorithm

 \subsection{Convergence analysis}

 We provide here a detailed convergence analysis of Algorithm \ref{alg_bredies} in order to provide an insight on its convergence speed in function values.
-Our analysis is inspired by the one conducted \cite{Bredies2008}, although it relies on properties related to the modular function $\rhobarpvar$ rather than to the norm $\|\cdot\|_{\lpvarb}$.
-As such, it relies on different arguments, as we will make precise in the following.
+Our analysis is inspired by the one conducted in \cite{Bredies2008}, although it relies on properties related to the modular function $\rhobarpvar$ rather than to the norm $\|\cdot\|_{\lpvarb}$.
+As such, it relies on different arguments, as we will make precise in the following. \begin{lemma} For each $u \in \lpvar$, the following inequality holds true: